Pseudo-isotopies and diffeomorphisms of 4-manifolds: Background

-We now recall the definition of a Whitney disk, and a Whitney move. \begin{definition} Let $S\subset X$ be an immersed surface.
+\begin{definition} Let $S\subset X$ be an oriented immersed surface (and that $S$ is $\pi_1$-trivial if $X$ is non-orientable).
 Suppose $z^+, z^-$ are double points of $S$ with sign $+$ and $-$ respectively.
 Suppose $\alpha,\beta\subset S$ are embedded arcs, both of which have endpoints $z^+$ and $z^-$, and which are disjoint except at these endpoints.
-We also require that and that the endpoints of $\alpha$ live in different sheets of $S$ to the endpoints of $\beta$ of $S$; that is, letting $S$ be the image of some immersion $f\colon \Sigma\rightarrow X$ we require that $f^{-1}(\alpha)$ and $f^{-1}(\beta)$ are disjoint including at the endpoints.
+Suppose also that $\alpha$ and $\beta$ do not intersect any intersection points of $S$ except at their endpoints.
+We also require that the endpoints of $\alpha$ live in different sheets of $S$ to the endpoints of $\beta$ of $S$; that is, letting $S$ be the image of some immersion $f\colon \Sigma\rightarrow X$ we require that $f^{-1}(\alpha)$ and $f^{-1}(\beta)$ are disjoint including at the endpoints.